elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-dopamine-gaba-and-serotonin-function-as-neurotransmitters-in-the-brain.md

 url: /learn/psychology/questions/how-do-dopamine-gaba-and-serotonin-function-as-neurotransmitters-in-the-brain
 score: -1.0
 related_article1:
-    id: 170462
+    id: 170461
-    title: What are the main functions of the cerebrum, diencephalon, and brainstem?
+    title: >-
+        How do gyri and sulci contribute to brain function?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-functions-of-the-cerebrum-diencephalon-and-brainstem
+    url: /learn/psychology/questions/how-do-gyri-and-sulci-contribute-to-brain-function
 related_article2:
-    id: 170469
+    id: 170472
+    title: >-
-    title: How do the sympathetic and parasympathetic divisions of the autonomic nervous system differ in function?
+        What is the function of the amygdala in emotional regulation?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-the-sympathetic-and-parasympathetic-divisions-of-the-autonomic-nervous-system-differ-in-function
+    url: /learn/psychology/questions/what-is-the-function-of-the-amygdala-in-emotional-regulation
 related_article3:
-    id: 170473
+    id: 170463
-    title: How do short-term and long-term memory systems differ in the limbic system?
+    title: >-
+        Why is phrenology considered a pseudoscience, and what impact did it have on modern brain mapping techniques?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-shortterm-and-longterm-memory-systems-differ-in-the-limbic-system
+    url: /learn/psychology/questions/why-is-phrenology-considered-a-pseudoscience-and-what-impact-did-it-have-on-modern-brain-mapping-techniques
 related_article4:
-    id: 170462
+    id: 170478
+    title: >-
-    title: What are the main functions of the cerebrum, diencephalon, and brainstem?
+        What are the differences between functional and structural neuroimaging techniques?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-functions-of-the-cerebrum-diencephalon-and-brainstem
+    url: /learn/psychology/questions/what-are-the-differences-between-functional-and-structural-neuroimaging-techniques
 related_article5:
-    id: 170478
+    id: 170469
-    title: What are the differences between functional and structural neuroimaging techniques?
+    title: >-
+        How do the sympathetic and parasympathetic divisions of the autonomic nervous system differ in function?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-differences-between-functional-and-structural-neuroimaging-techniques
+    url: /learn/psychology/questions/how-do-the-sympathetic-and-parasympathetic-divisions-of-the-autonomic-nervous-system-differ-in-function
 ---

 &nbsp;